 If you’re ready to select a cloud call center solution, or if you’ve settled upon a potential vendor, consider asking the questions below to ensure the investment is the right fit for you:

-1. Can the solution support multiple customer interaction channels, such as voice, text, Web and social?
+1. Can the contact center solution support multiple customer interaction channels, such as voice, text, Web and social?

-2. Is the system agile to evolve and scale with my company’s changing needs?
+2. Is the contact center solution system agile to evolve and scale with my company’s changing customer support needs?

 When you need burstability — the power to scale at a moment’s notice — a cloud contact center is the right option to react quickly to changing demand, making you more agile and competitive.
 Additionally, the continuous delivery model means you always have the most up-to-date software without the need for disruptive updates.